geoffcline/website/content/en/docs/concepts/storage/volumes.md

       emptyDir: {}
 ```

-Second, Specify a mount point between a volume on the pod and the container (the
+Second, Specify a mount point between a volume on the pod and a container -- the
 `.spec.containers[*].volumeMounts`
-field).
+field.

 Volumes can not mount into other volumes, or have hard links to
 other volumes.
 Each Container in the Pod must independently specify where to
 mount each volume.